 AI Agent Sandbox

-Give autonomous agents their own isolated machines
+Give autonomous agents their own real Linux box to work on

 The pattern